OutSystems/docs-support/src/troubleshooting/application-runtime/no-trust-relationship-ssltls.md

 <div class="info" markdown="1">

 OutSystems servers must have a valid SSL certificate issued by a public Certificate Authority, as described in [OutSystems system requirements](https://success.outsystems.com/Documentation/11/Setting_Up_OutSystems/OutSystems_system_requirements).
-If you encounter this error while **exposing** a webservice, make sure that your OutSystems servers have that type of certificate.
+If you encounter this error while **exposing** a web service, make sure that your OutSystems servers have that type of certificate.
 </div>

 ## Cause

-This is caused by an invalid or untrusted certificate on the server that exposes the webservice you're trying to consume.
+This is caused by an invalid or untrusted certificate on the server that exposes the web service you're trying to consume.

-It happens often when integrating in non-productive environments, since the certificates installed on those webservers are usually self-signed.
+It happens often when integrating in non-productive environments, since the certificates installed on those web servers are usually self-signed.

 ### Identify the cause